telerik/maui-docs/controls/treeview/styling/item-style.md

 # Styling the TreeView

-The TreeView for .NET MAUI allows you to easily style its checkboxes, expand indicator, and items by using the provided properties.
+The TreeView for .NET MAUI allows you to style its checkboxes, expand indicator, and items by using the provided properties.

 ![.NET MAUI TreeView Item Style](images/treeview-item-styling.png)